ameseee/kwk-curriculum-site/swift-ios/lessons/collections/index.md

 ### Adding Information

-A common way to add something to an already existing array is to use the append() method - which will add an element to the end of the array
+A common way to add something to an already existing array is to use the append() method - which will add an element to the end of the array.

 ```swift
 var shoppingList = ["Bread", "Cheese", "Candy", "Bacon"]